Greatest Literature banner

 Ascendance of the inspired idiot

-Why Oliver Goldsmith is considered one of the greats of English literature is a mystery to me.
+Why Oliver Goldsmith is considered one of the greats of English literature is a mystery.
 His two "masterpieces", The Vicar of Wakefield and She Stoops to Conquer, are mildly entertaining but ephemeral.
-They practically evaporate on a second reading.
+They practically evaporate on second readings.

 Moreover, one gets the idea that Goldsmith was somewhat of an intellectual lightweight.
 He had a facility for knocking out plots and characters that would divert an audience for short periods of time.
 Today he'd be a television sitcom writer.